 Faculty members of the Neurosciences Center at Nationwide Children’s Hospital are active in supporting the Child Neurology Society (CNS), the preeminent professional association of child neurologists in the United States, Canada, and worldwide.
 CNS is devoted to fostering the discipline of child neurology and promoting optimal care and welfare of children with neurological and neuro-developmental disorders.

-Several Nationwide Children’s faculty members are active with the organization and participating in this year’s meeting:
+Nationwide Children’s Hospital is proud to once again support the CNS Annual Meeting in October.
+Several Nationwide Children’s faculty and staff members are active with the organization and participated in this year’s meeting:

 Jerry R. Mendell, MD, Director of the Center for Gene Therapy at the Research Institute at Nationwide Children’s, is renowned for fundamental contributions in clinical research in the molecular genetics of neuromuscular disease.
-Dr. Mendell is the primary author of two posters at the 2014 meeting: “Eteplirsen in Duchenne Muscular Dystrophy (DMD): 144 week update on six-minute walk test (6MWT) and safety,” and “Pulmonary Function is Stable in Patients with Duchenne Muscular Dystrophy (DMD) Treated with Exon-Skipping Drug Eteplirsen in Phase 2b Study.”
+At the 2016 meeting Dr. Mendell will present the poster, “Eteplirsen, a Phosphorodiamidate Morpholino Oligomer (PMO) for Duchenne Muscular Dystrophy (DMD): Longitudinal Comparison to External Controls on Six-Minute Walk Test (6MWT) and Loss of Ambulation (LOA) Translational/experimental therapeutics.” (#231)

-Jorge A. Vidaurre, MD, attending child neurologist, serves on the CNS International Affairs Committee.
+Jorge A. Vidaurre, MD, attending child neurologist, chairs the Child Neurology Society International Affairs Committee.

 Debbie Terry, MS, APRN, is a neurosciences nurse practitioner at Nationwide Children’s and the recipient of the 2016 Association of Child Neurology Nurses (ACNN) Innovative Clinical Practice Award.
 She received the award for work in developing the Urgent Epilepsy Clinic at Nationwide Children’s.